 How games land on subscription services

-Chris Wright, Founder and Managing Director of Fellow Traveller, shared with GamesHub what actually goes into getting games such as Neo Cab and Genesis Noir on platforms such as Apple Arcade and Xbox Game Pass.
+Chris Wright, Founder and Managing Director of Fellow Traveller, shared with GamesHub what actually goes into getting games such as Neo Cab and Genesis Noir on platforms such as

 ‘Business development and seeking out commercial opportunities is a significant part of what we do for games on the label,’ Wright said.
 ‘The first step is looking at what opportunities would suit the game and then, of course, pitching to try to secure those opportunities.
 This starts well before launch, but is also something we’re doing constantly after launch as well.’